 Do You Know How did the Abaya reach the Arabian Gulf?
 It is said that the Abaya, or the long Garment itself, came from Syria or Iraq about 80 years ago.
 By that time, women have used it as a source to keep their privacy and cover while moving between towns or cities.

 Emirati Abaya is one of the national garments that express our culture and tradition in a modern way.
 But recently the abaya has taken a different route than being used as a form of a cover-up, nowadays it is seen as a statement piece with many brands locally and internationally competing with the latest trends and cuts attracting many costumers globally, including non-Muslims, to make the abaya part of their style.

-In the 2000s, abaya designers decided to stand out by creating abayas with different fabrics and integrated colourful fabrics and designs into the black abaya in a minimal way without taking the simplicity of the abaya away.
+In the 2000s, designers decided to stand out by creating abayas with different fabrics and integrated colourful fabrics and designs into the black abaya in a minimal way without taking the simplicity of the abaya away.
 The abaya has been through many phases from being a simple large shawl in the 70s to a colourful minimal abaya in the late 90s.
-The abaya is no longer restricted to the Middle Eastern and Khaleeji societies, but it is now recognized worldwide among many westerns, especially influencers that you can see have the modern abaya included in their style.
+The abaya is no longer restricted to the Middle Eastern and Khaleeji societies, but it is now recognized worldwide among many westerns, especially influencers that you can see including the modern abaya in their style.

 As you saw how women are integrating the abaya into their lifestyle and styling it to suit their needs and to be efficient, the Abaya can soon enter the sports world, for example, it can be a loose jumpsuit that caters to the Muslim women who is into running.

 Or it can have a detachable dress underneath to cater a socialites lifestyle by turning her day abaya into night one.